When it comes to investing, you can go it alone, turn to a pro or do some combination of the two.

 Thank you in advance for taking the time to answer this situation/question. — Kathleen

-Understanding “wrap” accounts
+Understanding ‘wrap’ accounts

 When I started as a financial adviser for E.F.
 Hutton back in 1981, there was only one way stockbrokers were compensated: commissions.
-Whenever securities were bought or sold, the broker (now more often called “financial adviser”) got a piece of the action.
+Whenever securities were bought or sold, the broker (now more often called a “financial adviser”) got a piece of the action.

 The problem with this system?
 Your interests are typically best served by buying quality investments and holding them for long periods of time, but those of your adviser are served by frequent transactions.
 In fact, if you don’t trade, the commissioned broker doesn’t eat.

-About 20 years ago, brokerage firms finally started addressing this elephant in the room by offering a different option.
+In the mid-1980s, brokerage firms finally started addressing this elephant in the room by offering a different option.
 Often called “wrap” accounts, these accounts don’t charge commissions on transactions.
 Instead, like mutual funds, they charge an annual fee — typically 1 to 3 percent — based on the value of the account.

 Wrap accounts theoretically solve several problems.
 First and foremost, they remove the incentive for the adviser to excessively trade or “churn” an account to generate commissions.
 Next, they allow advisers to create a more consistent and predictable income for themselves.
-Third, they limit management expenses to the client.
+Third, they limit expenses to the client.
 Finally, since the adviser only makes more money as an account goes up in value, they put the client and adviser on the same side of the table.

 The problems with wrap accounts